-Hair loss is a common side effects of some cancer treatments.
+Hair loss or thinning is a common side effect of some cancer treatments.

-Radiotherapy makes the hair fall out in the treatment area.
-Hair on other parts of the body is not affected.
+Radiotherapy makes the hair fall out in the area being treated.
+Hair on other parts of the body is not usually affected.

 Whether you lose your hair depends on:

-- the type of drug or combination of drugs you are taking
+- the type of drug or combination of drugs you're having

 - your individual sensitivity to the drug